 - 2014: Larry Wilmore (The Daily Show with Jon Stewart; UPDATE: The Nightly Show with Larry Wilmore)

-This has also given me the opportunity to have many other interesting conversations at Newhouse outside of this series.
+This has also given me the opportunity to have many other interesting conversations at Newhouse outside of this series and around Syracuse University.

 - The Slippery Slope of Politics with Maureen Dowd, New York Times Columnist and Pulitzer Prize Winner.
 Presented by University Lectures, Syracuse, NY (April 13, 2018).

 - The Importance of Diversity Education in Media with Joy Reid, Host of AM Joy and a national correspondent at MSNBC.
 Presented by University Lectures, Syracuse, NY (April 3, 2018)

 - Documenting History: A Conversation with Harry Allen, Media Assassin, journalist, activist, and former Director of Enemy Relations for Public Enemy.
 Presented by Syracuse University Humanities Center (Mar 23, 2016).

 - What is a “Black Utopia”?
 Interview with Dr. Joan Bryant, Associate Professor of African American Studies at Syracuse University and co-curator of Black Utopias (Mar 4, 2016).